Reduction of the graph isomorphism problem to equality checking of $n$-variables polynomials and the algorithms that use the reduction: Solving GI by checking equality of the graph polynomials values at predefined points

-If we have set up such $\varphi$ for the graphs $G$ and $H$ $n$ iterations of the algorithm, then we make a conclusion that the graphs are isomorphic and $\varphi$ is an isomorphism of the graphs, else we make a conclusion that they are not isomorphic.
+If we have set up such $\varphi$ for the graphs $G$ and $H$ in the course of $n$ consecutive iterations of the algorithm, then we make a conclusion that the graphs are isomorphic and $\varphi$ is an isomorphism, else we make a conclusion that they are not isomorphic.